|

 had an article published in The New York Daily News to help

-publicize O, which was released just before the start of
+publicize O, which was released just before the start of the

-Save the Last Dance.
+the Last Dance.
 Under the agreement, she will receive

 production credits and help develop starring vehicles.
-Other upcoming
+Other

-projects include Carolina and The Bourne Identity,
+upcoming projects include Carolina and The Bourne

-both scheduled for release in 2002.
+Identity, both scheduled for release in 2002.

 SWEDISH STUDY: Meghan Keswick '04 received a scholarship